Improving Influencer Inclusivity

 THE OUTLOUD GROUP REPRESENTATION RESULTS

-In the most recent six month period [Q1 & Q2 2025], The Outloud Group featured Black+ creators in 9.4% of YouTube brand deals compared to 11.2% for the industry as a whole [Figure 5].
-While this industry number is below the 13.6% representation of Black+ individuals in the U.S. population, it signifies a notable improvement from previous years.
-However, despite this progress, the 11.2% representation still highlights the ongoing challenge of achieving proportional representation after 5+ years of underrepresentation in the influencer industry.
+In the most recent six month period [Q3 & Q4 2025], The Outloud Group featured Black+ creators in 7.8% of YouTube brand deals compared to 11.4% for the industry as a whole [Figure 5].
+While this industry number is below the 13.7% representation of Black+ individuals in the U.S. population, it signifies a notable improvement from previous years.
+However, despite this progress, the 11.4% representation still highlights the ongoing challenge of achieving proportional representation after 6 years of underrepresentation in the influencer industry.

-As shown in Figure 6, over the five-and-a-half years of this study, the influencer industry has only included Black+ creators in 10.3% of YouTube sponsorships, whereas The Outloud Group has featured Black+ creators in 9.9% of brand deals.
+As shown in Figure 6, over the six years of this study, the influencer industry has only included Black+ creators in 10.4% of YouTube sponsorships, whereas The Outloud Group has featured Black+ creators in 9.8% of brand deals.

 ///